Wallace C. Gregson

-Wallace "Chip" Gregson Jr. (born March 31, 1946) is a retired United States Marine Corps lieutenant general and foreign policy commentator who was assistant defense secretary for Asian and Pacific Security Affairs from 2009 to 2011.
-His last position before retiring from the military was as commander, United States Marine Corps Forces, Pacific, and commanding general, Fleet Marine Force, Pacific, from 2003 to 2005.
+Wallace "Chip" Gregson Jr. (born March 31, 1946) is an American foreign policy writer and retired lieutenant general.
+He was the assistant defense secretary for Asian and Pacific Security Affairs from 2009 to 2011.
+His last post before retiring from the military was as commander, United States Marine Corps Forces, Pacific; and commanding general, Fleet Marine Force, Pacific; from 2003 to 2005.

+Gregson graduated from the United States Naval Academy and received his commission in the United States Marine Corps in 1968.
+He also holds master's degrees from the Naval War College and the Salve Regina College.
+Gregson was deployed during the Vietnam War.
+His notable commands included the 1st Battalion, 5th Marines; the 7th Marine Regiment; and III Marine Expeditionary Force.

 Early life and education

 Gregson was born on March 31, 1946, in Pittsburgh, Pennsylvania.
 He is a 1964 graduate of Valley Forge Military Academy and a 1968 graduate of the United States Naval Academy.

 Civilian education includes a bachelor's degree from the U.S. Naval Academy, master's degrees in strategic planning from the Naval War College and international relations from Salve Regina College.
-Professional military education assignments after The Basic School included the U.S. Army Infantry Officers Advanced Course, Marine Corps Command and Staff College, the Naval War College, and a tour as a Military Fellow with the Council on Foreign Relations.
+Professional military education assignments after the Basic School included the U.S. Army Infantry Officers Advanced Course, Marine Corps Command and Staff College, the Naval War College, and a tour as a Military Fellow with the Council on Foreign Relations.
 He is a distinguished graduate of the Infantry Officers Advanced Course and the Naval War College.